 |Controls precision, coordination, accuracy of timing and posture||Controls voluntary movement, intelligence and memory|

 The brain is a vital organ; hence, any injuries may adversely affect body functions.
 Injuries that occur to the brain as a result of excessive force, falls, or accidents are called traumatic brain injuries.
 The effects of the injury depend on several factors such as severity, location, and type.

 Sometimes, the brain gets injured through other events and situations that do not involve trauma, such as stroke, encephalitis, cancer, brain haemorrhaging or even abnormally folded proteins such as prions.
-These might adversely the brain function, and it might impair life.
+These might adversely affect the brain function, impairing life.